Jazz Music Appreciation

 Videos of Interest III, Three, 3!

 1. Cool Jazz and West Coast jazz were similar developments in jazz and often featured darker timbres, more arrangements, less frantic tempos, and greater use of space than did Bebop.
 There is more than a little similarity between Cool Jazz musicians imitating Charlie Parker and Bebop and the Chicago School imitating Louis Armstrong and his contemporaries.
 Many Cool players seem to imply some formal structure in their solos, and their efforts are sometimes described as telling a story.
-Frankie Trumbauer, of the Chicago School, was among the earliest cool style players who inspired the “President” of Saxophone players-Lester Young/Prez.
+Frankie Trumbauer, of the Chicago School, was among the earliest cool style players.
+It was Trumbauer who inspired the “President” (Prez.) of Saxophone players-Lester Young.

 Frankie Trumbauer and his band play “Riverboat Shuffle”, featuring cool style trumpeter Bix Beiderbecke.

 2. Remember Lester Young’s version of “She’s Funny That Way”, that was used by Kurt Elling to inspire one of his vocalise?
-(Elling’s two favorites?
+(Remember Kurt Elling’s two favorites?
 Lester Young and Paul Desmond.)
 Here’s Lester with the Oscar Peterson Trio playing the classic from the American Song Book-“On the Sunny Side of the Street”

 3. Bix, Lester and Frankie are not from the Cool period, 1949- , but they certainly served to inspire the sound of the era.
-Important Cool/West Coast players include genius trumpeter Miles Davis, pianist Dave Brubeck, saxophonist Paul Desmond, Bari Sax player Gerry Mulligan and valve trombonist Bob Brookmeyer.
-Dave Brubeck scored the number one single in jazz history with “Take Five”, which was written by Desmond and Dave’s wife, Iola Brubeck.
+Important Cool/West Coast players include genius trumpeter Miles Davis, pianist Dave Brubeck, alto saxophonist Paul Desmond, bari sax player Gerry Mulligan and valve trombonist Bob Brookmeyer.
+Dave Brubeck scored the number one single in jazz history with “Take Five”, which was written by Paul Desmond and Dave’s wife, Iola Brubeck.
 This hit featured a drum solo by Joe Morello which was ACCOMPANIED by the other musicians, and a fantastic solo by Desmond on alto.